reinierdevalk/abtab/README.md

     $ echo $PATH
     ```

-    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation path, as described in [Step 3](#3-adding-the-installation-paths-to-the-system-PATH) above.
-Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see also [Step 3](#3-adding-the-installation-paths-to-the-system-PATH) above).
+    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation path, as described in [Installing or updating Python and Java](#installing-or-updating-python-and-java), [Step 2.
+Adding the installation paths to the system `PATH`](#step-2-adding-the-installation-paths-to-the-system-PATH).
+Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see also [Installing or updating Python and Java](#installing-or-updating-python-and-java), [Step 2.
+Adding the installation paths to the system `PATH`](#step-2-adding-the-installation-paths-to-the-system-PATH)).

 4. Run the installer, `install.sh`, from `<root_path>`.
     ```